Sullivan, Janice Marie (Chlebowski)

 Jan is survived by her husband, Robert Sullivan (Waupun, Wis.), with whom she shared 57 cherished years; her children, Christopher Sullivan, Carolyn (Kurt) Heinrich, Matthew (Beth) Sullivan, Brian (Cindy Richgels) Sullivan, Theodore (Jessica) Sullivan, Kathryn (Jeffrey) Dillie and James (Tiffany) Sullivan; her 14 grandchildren, Victoria, Nathan and Lauren Heinrich, Gabrielle Sullivan, Evan, Eliana and Adeline Sullivan Richgels, Brennan and Ashton Sullivan, and Jacob, Genevieve, Benjamin, Lucy and Caleb Dillie; step-granddaughters, Jessica Arthur and Rebecca Young; three great-grandchildren, Natalia and Benito Alvarado (of Victoria and Jose) and soon to be born baby Heinrich (of Nathan and Xiaoyu); her brothers, Michael (Joyce) Chlebowski and Robert (Linda) Chlebowski; brother-in-law, John (Nancy) Sullivan; along with many nieces and nephews.
 She was preceded in death by her parents, Theodore and Margaret Chlebowski, as well as her brother, Donald (Karen Blank) Chlebowski.

 Visitation will begin at 9:30 a.m. on Saturday, Oct.
 2, at ST. JOSEPH'S CATHOLIC CHURCH in Waupun, Wis., until the Mass of Christian Burial at 12 p.m.
 Burial will follow in Calvary Cemetery in Waupun, Wis., with support from Werner-Harmsen Funeral Home of Waupun.
+We will then celebrate Jan's life with a luncheon at WERNER-HARMSEN FUNERAL HOME, 201 E. Jefferson St., Waupun.
 A memorial is being established in Jan's name with the intent of donating to the Waupun Public Library and St. Joseph's Catholic Church of Waupun, Wis.

 Please follow COVID-19 protocols; masks kindly encouraged.